ICRS/101/README.md

 # Robotics 101

+This is the general repository for all 101 content, updated each year.
 ### What is robotics 101?
-It is an annual event run buy Imperial College Robotics Society to teach students about the basics of robotics.
+It is an annual event run buy Imperial College Robotics Society (ICRS) to teach students about the basics of robotics.

-### Versions:
+### Versions
 * [2016](2016/README.md)
 * [2023](2023/README.md)

-If you are here for information on the 101 devkit, click [here](2023/101%20Devkit%20Board/README.md).
+If you are looking for information on the 101 devkit, click [here](2023/101%20Devkit%20Board/README.md).

+## Copyright and License

+All files and course contents are distributed under the conditions stated in the file LICENSE.